Apr 02 2013

 All this D.O.P. fussiness results in:

-- A very high standard of quality control.
+- A very high and consistent standard of quality.

 - A significantly higher price.